Tuesday

 Internal Measures for Flea Control

-Brewer's yeast added to your dog's diet will repel fleas from the inside out (You can buy it in capsule form or as a powder that you can add to his food or incorporate into homemade dog biscuits.), and feeding your dog a little garlic will make his much less tasty to the obnoxious little vampires.
+Brewer's yeast added to your dog's diet will repel fleas from the inside out.
+(You can buy it in capsule form or as a powder that you can add to his food or incorporate into homemade dog biscuits.)

 Herbal Flea Control in the Garden